ZayrexDev/ACGPicDownload/README.en.md

 When the program is done, you should be able to find the picture under the program's floder.

 #### Add arguments

+If you want to add some customize argument, then you can follow these steps...

 1. First, use `--list-sources` to see all the sources...